seidelj/uchicago_pgg/README.md

 This is an [oTree](http://otree.readthedocs.io/en/latest/) project built upon the [Django](https://www.djangoproject.com) web framwork.

+As a preface, I've had to rewrite parts of this application as required by the latest version of oTree.
+I have tested the application myself locally, however not in a lab setting.
+Recent versions of oTree promise better stability and performance however I recommend a pilot to test for any errors I missed.

 ## FIRST TIME SETUP

 There are two parts to first time setup.
 First, [setting the project up locally](#local-machine-setup).
 Second, [deploying the project to a server](#server-set-up).